shawlu95/system-design/examples/design_key_value_store.md

 Real world implication:

-- partition is not available: we must choose consistency or availability
+- partition cannot be avoided: we must choose consistency or availability
   - choose consistency: if a partition is down, must block writes on all partitions
   - choose availability: some parittions will continue to write, others will be stale
 - use consistent hashing to parittion data